File

 For the complete source code related to this use case, see the following file:

-Access a sandboxed file system in Mobile Applications
+Access a sandboxed file system (Optional feature)

 Requesting access to sandboxed sections of a local file system is a useful file management skill: